Build a Digital Marketing and Sales Funnel for 2017

 By tweaking the sales funnel model, however, you can still make it work in a digitally-centric space – and quite effectively – for your brand.
-Here are the components of a digital marketing-focused sales funnel and how to make it work for your company.
+Here are the components of a

 This is what “getting your name out there” is all about.
 You have to let people know that your brand exists.
 Today, this happens through the messaging on your website, your social media content, partnerships with other sites to promote your brand, and word-of-mouth marketing.
 This portion of the sales funnel is so important because it essentially introduces you to new customers.